juliendenize/eztorch/docs/source/get_started/examples/pretrain/pretrain_r3d18_SCE_kinetics200.md

       pool: null
       pool_kernel_size: [8, 7, 7]
 ```
-- A projector, that is a rather small MLP network, to project data in a lower dimensional space invariant to data augmentation:
+- A projector, which is a rather small MLP network, to project data in a lower dimensional space invariant to data augmentation:
 ```yaml
 model:
   projector: